Izenda7Series/docs/ui/doc_report_designer_access.rst

    below).
 #.
 Click Save button at the top to save the list.

-**List of "Share With" Options**
+.. list-table:: List of "Share With" Options
+   :class: apitable
+   :header-rows: 1

+   *  - **Share With Value**
+      - Specific User
+      - Specific Role
+      - Everyone
+   *  - **Interaction**
--  Specific User: All roles of User
+      - All roles of User
--  Specific Role: This Role
+      - This Role
--  Everyone: All roles of tenant/system
+      - All roles of tenant/system

 .. list-table:: List of Access Rights